Effective date: 19/10/2022

 Remember also that you are responsible for keeping your password secret at all times when accessing and using the Service.

-ieso headquarters are in the United Kingdom (UK), and information about you submitted via the Services is used by us and hosted by our service provider, Microsoft Azure, on secure servers in the UK, managed by ieso.
-As detailed in the Security section of these Privacy Notices, such information is stored in an encrypted state, both in transit and at rest, meaning the provider cannot lawfully access identifiable information.
+ieso’s headquarters are in the United Kingdom (UK),and information about you submitted via the Services is used by us and hosted by our service provider, Microsoft Azure, on secure servers in the UK, managed by ieso.
+As detailed in the Security section of this Privacy Notice, such information is stored in an encrypted state, both in transit and at rest, meaning the provider cannot lawfully access identifiable information.

 You can access specific details relating to your treatment through the Service online at any time directly through your account, these will therefore remain resources available to you after the conclusion of your treatment.
 These include messaging between you and your therapist between sessions, the sessions themselves, the ‘homework’ activities, questionnaires completed, and any goal setting activities.
 The sessions comprise a verbatim record of conversation between you and your therapist that are retained in the form of a transcript for text therapy or an audio file for video therapy.
 You can also update or amend some key registration and contact details directly through your account.

 If you feel there is an error of fact on your health record held by us, you can contact us.
 If we agree the information is incorrect, the alteration will be made.
 If we are not satisfied the information is factually incorrect, a note will be made of the information you consider is inaccurate.
 You will be notified of either the correction or the note.